-Linguists began to standardize Croatian, Bosnian, Serbian, and Montenegrin into 1 language as early as the mid-19th century, when the first notions of a unified South Slavic state arose (see p.
-6 of History and Myth).
-Serbo-Croatian served as the official language of the Kingdom of Yugoslavia in the early 20th century (see p.
-8 of History and Myth) and as 1 of the official languages in socialist Yugoslavia (see p.
-11 of History and Myth).
+Linguists began to standardize Croatian, Bosnian, Serbian, and Montenegrin into 1 language as early as the mid-19th century, when the first notions of a unified South Slavic state arose (see History and Myth).
+Serbo-Croatian served as the official language of the Kingdom of Yugoslavia in the early 20th century (see History and Myth) and as 1 of the official languages in socialist Yugoslavia (see History and Myth).